-Unlike some other web browsers, Brave won’t collect any of your personal or browsing data and sell it to the advertisers.
+Unlike some web browsers, Brave won’t collect your personal or browsing data and sell it to advertisers.

 You can then use these rewards to tip content creators and publishers, or you can redeem them for gift cards if you want.